The United States Steel Hour: Television overview

 Many notable writers contributed episodes, including Ira Levin, Richard Maibaum and Rod Serling.
 The program also broadcast one-hour musical versions of The Adventures of Tom Sawyer and The Adventures of Huckleberry Finn.
 The latter was broadcast on November 20, 1957, with a cast including Jimmy Boyd, Earle Hyman, Basil Rathbone, Jack Carson and Florence Henderson.
-Boyd had previously played Finn in the earlier telecast of The Adventures of Tom Sawyer.
+Boyd had previously played Finn in the earlier telecast of Tom Sawyer.

+Jackson Beck was the announcer when the program was on ABC.

+Debuts

+Debuts that occurred during the series's run included: